Dolores del Río: In art and literature

 In 1970, the Instituto Nacional de Bellas Artes y Literatura, the Mexico's Screen Actors Guild, the Humane Society of the Artistic Treasures of Mexico and the Motion Picture Export Association of America paid her a tribute titled Dolores del Rio in the Art in which her main portraits and a sculpture by Francisco Zúñiga were exhibited.

-In her will, del Río stipulated that all her artworks be donated to the National Institute of Fine Arts and Literature of Mexico, for display in various museums in Mexico City, including the National Museum of Art, the Museum of Art Carillo Gil and the Home-Studio of Diego Rivera and Frida Kahlo.
+In her will, del Río stipulated that all her artworks be donated to the National Institute of Fine Arts and Literature of Mexico, for display in various museums in Mexico City, including the National Museum of Art, the Museum of Art Carillo Gil and the Diego Rivera & Frida Kahlo House-Studio.

 Del Río was the model of the statue of Evangeline, the heroine of Longfellow's romantic poem located in St. Martinville, Louisiana.
 The statue was donated by del Río, who played Evangeline in the 1929 film.

 Poet Salvador Novo wrote her a sonnet and translated all her stage plays.
 She inspired Jaime Torres Bodet's novel La Estrella de Día (Star of the Day), published in 1933, which chronicles the life of an actress named "Piedad".
 Vicente Leñero was inspired by del Río to write his book, Señora.
 Carlos Pellicer also wrote her a poem in 1967.
 In 1982, del Río and Maria Félix were parodied in the novel Orchids in the Moonlight: Mexican Comedy by Carlos Fuentes.
 Other authors who wrote her poems were Xavier Villaurrutia, Celestino Gorostiza and Pita Amor.
 Carlos Monsiváis and Jorge Ayala Blanco also made her a tribute book on the occasion of the Ibero-American Film Festival of Huelva, in 1983.
 The book contains an essay by Monsiváis entitled Responsibilities of a face.
 Vicente Leñero also pays tribute to the book Señora.

 After her death, her photo archive was given to the Carso Center for the Study of Mexican History by Lewis Riley.